lmaowisc/poset/README.md

 # poset

-The **poset** package implements simple and efficient statistical procedures for partially ordered data, like multivariate ordinal response under consensus or prioritized order.
-The current version focuses on the win ratio/net benefit approach (Mao 2024).
+The **poset** package provides simple and efficient statistical routines for partially ordered data, such as multivariate ordinal response under consensus or prioritized order.
+The current version focuses on the win ratio/net benefit approach (Mao 2024) via generalized pairwise comparisons (Buyse 2010).

 ## Installation